aimeos/aimeos-symfony/README.md

 admin privileges.
 There's only one user/password combination defined, which is rather inflexible.
 As alternative, you can use on of the other Symfony user provider to authenticate against.

+**Caution:** The order of the configuration settings in this file is important!
+If you place the `in_memory` or `main` section before the Aimeos related sections, authentication will fail!

 A bit more detailed explanation of the authentication is available in the [Aimeos docs](https://aimeos.org/docs/Symfony/Configure_admin_myaccount_login)